dbsnapper/dbsnapper/docs/cmd/dbsnapper_load.md

 ## Options

 ```
   -h, --help       help for load
+  -o, --original   Use the original snapshot instead of the sanitized version.
 ```

 ## Options inherited from parent commands